Eddie Collins: Front-office career

 Following the A's 1930 World Series victory, Collins retired as a player and immediately stepped into a full-time position as a coach with the A's.

 After two seasons as a coach, Collins was hired as vice president and general manager of the Boston Red Sox.
-The new owner, Tom Yawkey, was a close friend and had bought the Red Sox at Collins' suggestion.
-He assumed management of a team that had bottomed out from a long decline dating from their sale of Babe Ruth; the 1932 Red Sox finished 43–111, the worst record in franchise history.
+The new owner, Tom Yawkey, was a close friend who had attended the same prep school as Collins.
+Yawkey actually bought the Red Sox at Collins' suggestion.
+Collins assumed management of a team that had bottomed out from a long decline dating from their sale of Babe Ruth; the 1932 Red Sox finished 43–111, the worst record in franchise history and second last-place finish in three seasons.

+In 1933, under Collins’ leadership, the Red Sox became the first team to field a Mexican-born player in the major leagues, Mel Almada.

-Collins remained GM through the 1947 season, retiring at age 60 after a period of declining health, thus ending 41 years in baseball.
-During his 15 years as general manager, Collins helped turn a dreadful team into a contender once again.
-After two years rebuilding the awful team he had inherited, Collins managed winning seasons in seven of his final twelve years as general manager.
-His 1946 team won the Red Sox' first pennant since 1918.
-In May 2018, shortly after the City of Boston reverted the name of Yawkey Way to its original name of Jersey Street at the Red Sox' request, the Red Sox removed plaques honoring Yawkey and Collins from outside Fenway Park, reportedly due to Collins' refusal to sign black players.
-Present owner John Henry had made considerable efforts to separate the team from its perceived racist past.
-Collins' plaque had been in place since 1951.
+Collins remained general manager through the 1947 season, retiring at age 60 after a period of declining health, thus ending 41 years in baseball.
+During his 15 years as general manager, Collins signed future Hall of Famers such as Joe Cronin, Ted Williams and Bobby Doerr.

+Collins managed winning seasons in seven of his final twelve years as general manager.
+Under Collins' leadership, the Red Sox won the 1946 pennant, their first in 28 years.
+After his death in 1951, the Red Sox hung a plaque outside Fenway Park in honor of Collins.
+In May 2018, the Red Sox removed the plaque, reportedly due to the team not integrating Black players before the end of his tenure in 1947.
+Of the 16 major league teams at the time, the Dodgers, Browns, and Indians were the only three that were integrated by the 1947 season.

 Collins was inducted into the Baseball Hall of Fame in 1939.

-He struggled with major heart problems for several years at the end of his life.
-He was admitted to a hospital in Boston on March 10, 1951, and died there due to the heart condition on March 25 at age 63.
+Collins struggled with major heart problems for several years at the end of his life.
+He was admitted to a hospital in Boston on March 10, 1951, and died there due to a heart condition on March 25 at age 63.

 Managerial record

 Legacy

-In 1999, he was ranked number 24 on The Sporting News' list of the 100 Greatest Baseball Players, and was a nominee for the Major League Baseball All-Century Team.
+In 1999, Collins was ranked number 24 on The Sporting News' list of the 100 Greatest Baseball Players, and was a nominee for the Major League Baseball All-Century Team.
 He played on a total of six World Series-winning teams (1910, 1911, 1913, 1917, 1929, and 1930), though he did not participate in any of the final two series' games.

 Under the win shares statistical rating system created by baseball historian and analyst Bill James, Collins was the greatest second baseman of all time.

-His son, Eddie Jr., was an outfielder who played for Yale University.
+Collins' son, Eddie Jr., was an outfielder who played for Yale.
 He briefly saw major league action (in 1939 and 1941–42, all with the A's) and later worked in the Philadelphia Phillies' front office.